ravedaymond/WinSLink/CONTRIBUTION.md

 Ensure that the feature is not already requested by searching GitHub under the projects [issue tracker](https://github.com/ravedaymond/WinSLink/issues).

-If you are unable to find an open feature request already addressing the feature in mind, feel free to open a new [feature request]()!
+If you are unable to find an open feature request already addressing the feature in mind, feel free to open a new feature request by adding the 'feature' tag to a [new issue](https://github.com/ravedaymond/WinSLink/issues/new).